FINRA Barred Ralph W. Savoie from the Securities Industry in 2015

 Former financial advisor Ralph W. Savoie was charged December 22 with one count of wire fraud, according to acting U.S. Attorney Corey Amundson.

-Savoie, a resident of Baton Rouge and Mandeville, LA, is accused of stealing more than $150,000 from investors and using the money for personal expenses, to pay off other investors and to invest in a risky real estate venture, according to court documents.
+Savoie, a resident of Baton Rouge and Mandeville, LA, is accused of stealing $1.5 million from investors and using the money for personal expenses, to pay off other investors and to invest in a risky real estate venture, according to court documents.

 The court filing also said Savoie falsely told clients he would invest their money in securities and insurance and to develop industrial cooling towers.
 Instead, he allegedly used their money to write checks to himself and his family and to pay off others who had previously invested money with him.